How Are Aluminium Windows Made?

 Aluminium can also be customised to any shape, size, colour or style, making it more versatile than uPVC.
 Timber furnishings need regular painting, unlike aluminium.

 Aluminium products, such as windows, doors, and frames, effectively insulate homes and businesses.
-This eco-friendly feature can result in a noticeable improvement in thermal performance.
+This eco-friendly feature can result in a noticeable improvement in thermal performance, which is one of the many reasons aluminium sliding patio doors are very popular with homeowners.

 uPVC products expand and contract depending on the temperature, making it tricky to fit windows and doors made of this material.